bcgov/sso-switchover-agent/ssl-renewal/Readme.md

 `./update_route_credentials.sh <<namespace>> golddr year`

-The previous script may cert change may not take place imediately.
-Check that the cert expiry date has updated by running the folowing script:
+The certificate may not update imediately.
+To check that the cert expiry date has updated, run the folowing script:

 `./check_endpoint_health.sh <<namespace>> golddr`